Notes Node JS

 You must provide four arguments to identify it as an error-handling middleware function.

-Even if you don't need to use the next object, you must specify it to maintain the signature.
+Even if you don't need to use the next object,

 Otherwise, the next object will be interpreted as regular middleware and will fail to handle errors.